stat-cat/STAT830/README.md

 ## Using the Materials

 For most examples, datasets are created directly within the R scripts using functions such as `tribble()` from the **tidyverse**.
-This approach allows students to focus on statistical concepts and analyses without spending class time importing data files.
+This approach allows students to focus on statistical concepts and analyses without spending time importing data files.

 Many topics include both **R** and **SAS** implementations.